nagadomi/nunif/INSTALL-windows.md

 I am not familiar with Windows or Anaconda.
 If you are familiar with Anaconda, do it your way.

-## 1. Install dependencies packages
+## 1. Install dependencies packages (Optional)

 #### Install ImageMagick

+NOTE: ImageMagick(wand) is only required for training and benchmark.

 See [Install ImageMagick on Windows](https://docs.wand-py.org/en/0.6.10/guide/install.html?highlight=windows#install-imagemagick-on-windows).

-Note: ImageMagick(wand) is not required to run `waifu2x.web` or `waifu2x.cli`.
-It is used in training codes and benchmarks.

-#### Install libraqm.dll (Only required for synthetic training data generation)
+#### Install libraqm.dll

+NOTE: libraqm is only required for synthetic training data generation.

 Download `libraqm‑0.7.1.dll.zip` from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pillow .